-The term “coaching” has been trending as a corporate buzzword for some time now.
+“Coaching” has been trending corporate buzzword in organizational leadership for well over a decade.
 We’re all familiar with athletics coaches.
-But when someone advises us to find a coach to learn a new skill or solve problem, it’s usually in a professional context.
-What does it actually mean to coach someone?
+But when someone asks us to coach someone to learn a new skill or solve problem, it’s usually in a professional work context.
+What do coaches actually do – or do differently?

 The interesting thing about coaching is how dynamic of a leadership role it is.
 Supervisors can coach.
 Mentors can coach.
 Peers can coach.
 Executive coaches can coach (obviously).
 Just about anyone can coach at one time or another.

 Whether you have the opportunity to be coached or to be a coach, let’s take a look at six things coaching leaders do that set them apart.

 Coaches Don’t Set the Agenda

 Leaders must be proactive, which means taking responsibility to set the agenda in leadership situations.
 But coaching leaders are most concerned with the developmental process of the leader he or she is supporting.
 That means allowing the the other person to take responsibility for determining the desired outcomes – and then working together to create a strategy to reach them.

 Counselors often focus on understanding or interpreting the past.
 Coaches, on the other hand, focus on helping to create the future.
 The past is over and done with – it can’t change.
 Coaching leaders don’t get sidetracked wading through past experiences of others.
 They help them focus on the future they want to create.

 Listening is hard work.
 If you don’t think so, practice active listening the next time someone walks into your office.
 In most conversations, we either don’t pay attention, listen with preconceived biases or simultaneously try to come up with solutions while the other person is talking.
 Coaching leaders have mastered the art of listening for the sake of understanding so in order to maximize the quality of their dialogue.